 Scheel has co-produced a nationally distributed educational video with teaching manual for students in grades 8-12 on eating disorders and prevention-Awarded Honorable Mention by Columbus International Film and Video Festival.

 She has been a lecturer at Purchase College, SUNY and a frequent presenter at local, regional and national conferences.
 She is a member of the National Eating Disorders Association (NEDA), Academy for Eating Disorders (AED), and the Eating Disorders Coalition, Inc., a public policy organization in Washington, DC.

-Scheel has a daughter and son and lives in NYC.
+Scheel has a daughter and son and lives in NC and sometimes NY.
 She is an avid international traveler, loves to run in the rain and is a novice motorcycle rider.